Kornelch/ChroTeMoVi/UserManual.md

 ## Running ChroTeMo

-Open file `ChroTeMo` with VIDLE in similiar way as described in "Testing Software Environment".
+Open file `ChroTeMo` with VIDLE in the same way as described in "Testing Software Environment".
 ChroTeMo can work in a half-batch mode: you can generate a few to a dozen models with one run.

 In the beginning the first (and last) question appears: "How many results do you want?"
-You should write any reasonable (in the meaning of computational time) number denoted the number of models to be created.
+You should write any reasonable (in terms of computational time) number denoting the number of models to be created.
-All you have to do is to run script.
+All you have to do is to run the script.
 It can be done in the same way as described above, when testing software environment.
 Wait a while and ... enjoy your model!

-When you close ChroTeMo, windows with visualisation will close, but the file with elements describing model remains in working directory.
-Files have names with convention: `workfile + data + time.txt`.
+When you close ChroTeMo, the windows with visualization will close, but the file containing the model description is automatically saved into the working directory.
+Files hare named according to the pattern: `workfile + data + time.txt`.
-They can be used as input files for ChroTeVi
+They can be used as the input files for ChroTeVi

 ## Using ChroTeVi
-Load ChroTeVi script with VIDLE as mentioned above.
-Run it in the same way as previously.
+Load ChroTeVi script with VIDLE as mentioned above and run it in the same way as previously.
-Then you will be asked to point to file generated by ChroTeMo.
+Then you will be asked to point to a file generated by ChroTeMo.

 Then, you will be asked some questions:

 1. Which pair of chromosomes you want to paint.
-You should write digits denoting pairs to be painted.
-If you  want to paint only one pair - your second answer should be 0 (zero).
+You should write digits denoting the pairs to be painted.
+If you want to paint only one pair, the answer to the second question should be 0 (zero).
-2. The degree of transparency for the rest of beads in range from 0 to 1, when 0 means full transparency (beads will be invisible), 1 meand no transparency.
+2. The degree of transparency for the rest of the beads in a range from 0 to 1, where 0 means full transparency (beads will be invisible), 1 means no transparency.
-3. If you want to color only one pair of chromosome (answer to second question is zero), then here you can choose whether you want to paint entire chomosome or each arm of chromosome.
+3. If you want to color only one pair of chromosomes,  here you can choose whether you want to paint the entire chomosome in one color or use different colors for each arm ofthe chromosome.

-Now you should be able to view generated model.
+Now you should be able to view the generated model.
-With the use of mouse buttons and scroll you should be able to zoom in, zoom out and rotate model.
+With the use of the mouse buttons and scroll you should be able to zoom in, zoom out and rotate the model.

 That's all.